DrakirL/DrakirL.github.io/p10/attributes.md

 ## Acrobatics
 Perform gymnastic feats and impressive aerial maneuvers.
-+ A rogue tries to gracefully move through a giants space without being caught.
-He makes an Acrobatics  against its Passive Martial Skill.
-On a fail, it stops him in his tracks.
-On a success, he escapes its clutches unscathed. <br>
++ A rogue tries to gracefully move through a giants space and past it.
+He makes a Test of Acrobatics (Difficulty = the giant's Passive Martial Skill).
+On a fail, the giant blocks the path.
+On a success, he slips unhindered between its legs. <br>
-+ A knight runs across a slippery floor.
-He makes a Difficulty 5 Acrobatics  with Disadvantage due to him being surprised.
++ A knight runs across an unexpectedly slippery floor.
+He makes a Test of Acrobatics (Diffuculty = 5) with Disadvantage due to him being surprised.
 On a fail, he slips and stops moving.
 On a success, he may continue moving as normal. <br>
 + A monk uses a hanging vine to swing across a pit of spikes.
-She makes a Difficulty 20 Acrobatics .
+She makes a Test of Acrobatics (Difficulty = 20).
 On a fail, she falls to her doom.
 On a success, she makes it to the other side. <br>
 #### <br>

 ## Athletics